section-engineering-education/engineering-education/articles/password-checker-javascript/index.md

 #### The JavaScript program</br></br>
-We are going to discuss how to check the strength of  a password a user enters basing on if the password:</br>
+We are going to discuss how to check the strength of  a password a user enters based on if the password:</br>
 - Is at least 8 characters long(`?=.{8,}`)
 - Has at least one uppercase letter(`?=.*[A-Z]`)
 - Has at least one lowercase letter(`?=.*[a-z]`)